Glossary

 - Individual Deductibles Deductibles applied per person.
 They may be limited by a Family

-- Lifetime Deductible Deducted once during the duration of the policy.
-It does not reapply each year.
+year. - Lifetime Deductible Deducted once during the duration of the policy.
+It does not

-- Aggregate Amount Family Deductible Refers to a specific cumulative dollar amount of Individual Deductibles that when satisfied may waive further application of deductibles for the family.
-There may be variations.
+family. - Aggregate Amount Family Deductible Refers to a specific cumulative dollar amount of

 remaining Individual Deductibles to be waived on the family.
 There may be variations.